xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

   </a>
 </div>

-Headlining the show, Smug Anime Face were the last group to play.
-The Hobart band's sample-ridden chaotic grindcore was a drastic change of pace to Whitehorse's snail-paced previous set,
+Headlining the show, Smug Anime Face were the last to play.
+The Hobart band's sample-ridden chaotic grindcore was a drastic change of pace to Whitehorse's crawling previous set, leading to a wild and unrestrained mosh.
+Smug Anime Face's genre is hard to put in a box, with elements of grind, skramz, electronic, and noise.
+Cutting through the speed and volume, the samples seemed to originate from anything the band could get their hands on, including (multiple times) a Centrelink phone hold message.
 <br>
 <br>
-Scott's animated performance led to their cap flying backwards off their head early into the set, a reflection of the band's high-energy stage presence.
-TWAAG have never let me down with a live gig - one of the most consistent local bands I've ever seen.
+Unfortunately I had to leave the venue around halfway through their set.
+I didn't want to miss their last few songs, but I will admit I was slightly relieved to be out of that pit (especially due to the aount of stray elbows I caught).

 ![katorga](/images/katorga1.JPG)